 The term Ghruta originates from the Sanskrit word ghrta, which means ‘clarified lipid,’ or ‘clarified fat.’
-In esoteric language, the ‘clarity’ of ghruta actually refers to ‘illumination,’ such as that which can be provided by consuming sustenance from holy Indian cows.
+In esoteric language, the ‘clarity’ of Ghruta actually refers to ‘illumination,’ such as that which can be provided by consuming sustenance from holy Indian cows.

 The creation of Ghruta begins with free-range Indian Gir cows, whose prominent hump harnesses solar energy, illuminating the organs and fluids with gold-bearing rays.
 Once the cows give cues to their handlers, the golden milk is (kshira) drawn.
-Over the following week, the kshira is cultured (dadhi) and separated, at which point the butter (navnita) is further cultured, boiled and separated to create Ghruta (clarified lipid).
+Over the following week, the kshira is cultured (dadhi) and separated, at which point the butter (navnita) is further cultured, simmered and separated to create Ghruta (clarified lipid).

 The result is a nutrient-rich ancient food that nourishes the body, mind, and spirit.

 Many people are quick to use the terms ‘ghee’ and ‘Ghruta’ synonymously, but these substances are very different.
 Both are clarified lipids, but Ghruta begins with cultured milk and has a more intensive production process.

 Ghruta is also made from Indian Gir cows, which are quite a bit different from the Jersey cows that produce much of the world’s ghee.
 Physically, Gir cows produce a much easier-digested form of dairy known as A2 milk; spiritually, they are revered as sacred vessels for the energy of the sun.

 Though they may share a lot of the same properties, Ghruta is generally a more complete, healthier, and pure substance than ghee.